Juan Soto trade: San Diego Padres

-The San Diego Padres entered the season with high expectations as a team looking to compete for a championship, following a disappointing 2021 campaign in which they collapsed late in the season and missed the playoffs.
+The Padres entered the season with high expectations as a team looking to compete for a World Series championship, following a disappointing 2021 campaign in which they collapsed late in the season and missed the playoffs.
 Led by general manager A.J.
 Preller, the Padres made aggressive moves to bolster their roster, aiming to challenge the Los Angeles Dodgers in the National League West and establish themselves as serious World Series contenders.
 At the start of the season, the Padres' core featured stars such as Manny Machado, who was in the midst of an MVP-caliber season, and Fernando Tatís Jr., the electrifying young shortstop who was expected to be one of the faces of the franchise.
 However, Tatís suffered a wrist injury in the offseason and missed the first half of the season, significantly impacting the team’s offensive production.
 To compensate, the Padres relied on Machado and a strong starting rotation that included Yu Darvish, Joe Musgrove, Blake Snell, and newly acquired Sean Manaea to keep them in contention.
 Despite a solid first half, the Padres' offense struggled with inconsistency, prompting Preller to make a blockbuster move at the trade deadline.